United Methodist Women at Minnehaha

 OUR PURPOSE

-The organized unit of United Methodist Women shall be
+The organized unit of United Women of Faith shall be

 A community of women